askowno/RLE_est/README.md

 : The IUCN RLE (v2) framework was applied and following criterion were assessed:

--   Criterion A2b (current rate of decline in ecosystem extent); based on land cover change rates between 1990 and 2022 - projected forward to 2040.
+-   **Criterion A2b** (current rate of decline in ecosystem extent); based on land cover change rates between 1990 and 2022 - projected forward to 2040.

--   Criterion A3 (historical reduction in ecosystem extent), based on land cover 2022
+-   **Criterion A3** (historical reduction in ecosystem extent), based on land cover 2022

--   Criterion B1aii was applied using EOO calculations with ongoing decline defined as a decline in the extent of good/moderate condition estuarine extent (PES Classes A, B, C) from the previous PES assessment period.
+-   **Criterion B3** was applied to the estuary types that occur at 5 or fewer locations - and for which there is ongoing decline defined as: a) between t1 and t2, fishing pressure shifts from M to H OR H to VH, OR b) PES class A, B and C extent declined by \>1%, OR extent of H and VH Fishing pressure at year of assessment is greater than 30% of type extent.
+This captures increasing or sustained gill-netting pressures, and steady decline in ecosystem condition as triggers.

--   Criterion B3 was applied to the estuary types that occur at 5 or fewer locations - and for which there is ongoing decline
+-   **Criterion D3** was applied to the Estuarine Ecological State Class (PES) data such that severity of biotic disruption of \>= 90% was assumed for PES classes E-F; Severity \>=70% was assigned to PES classes D-F; Severity \>=50% was assigned to PES classes C-F.

--   Criterion D3 was applied to the Estuarine Ecological State Class (PES) data such that severity of biotic disruption of \>= 90% was assumed for PES classes E-F; Severity \>=70% was assigned to PES classes D-F; Severity \>=50% was assigned to PES classes C-F. Each of the 22 estuary ecosystem types were assigned to one of the four risk categories: Critically Endangered, Endangered, Vulnerable and Least Concern.
+Each of the 22 estuary ecosystem types were assigned to one of the four risk categories: Critically Endangered, Endangered, Vulnerable and Least Concern.
 The highest risk category for these two criteria is selected as the threat / risk status for each river type.

 #### **Results:**